SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

      >> assert(builderArray == manualArray)

-- If the result builder has a ``buildFinalResult(_:)`` method, the final result is transformed into into a call to that method.
+- If the result builder has a ``buildFinalResult(_:)`` method, the final result becomes a call to that method.
   This transformation is always last.

 Although the transformation behavior is described in terms of temporary variables,